-Reciprocating engine-generator sets deliver reliable energy and are fully dispatchable while renewable sources are offline or producing at less than rated capacity.
-Units in ratings from 350 kW to 15 MW and larger can be added in modular fashion to create systems of substantial size.
+Reciprocating-engine generator sets deliver reliable energy and are fully dispatchable while renewable sources are offline or producing at less than rated capacity.
+Units in ratings from 350 kW to 15 MW and larger can be added in a modular fashion to create systems of substantial size.
 Multiple units add ample flexibility for variable load conditions.

 Generator sets offer high power density, simple-cycle electrical efficiencies from 40 to 48 percent, high part-load efficiency and excellent capability to follow loads.
-They tolerate a wide range of ambient temperatures and high altitude without derate.
-Diesel units in particular accept loads rapidly, with start times to full load as fast as 10 seconds and ramp-up time from 25 percent to 100 percent load in as little as 5 seconds.
-They tolerate unlimited starts and stops per day with limited impact on service life or maintenance requirements.
-The technology is thoroughly proven reliable with hundreds of gigawatts of capacity installed and qualified service technicians readily available worldwide.
+They tolerate a wide range of ambient temperatures and high altitude without derating.
+Diesel units in particular accept load rapidly, with start times to full load as fast as 10 seconds and ramp-up time from 25 percent to 100 percent load in as little as 5 seconds.
+They tolerate unlimited starts and stops throughout the day with limited impact on service life or maintenance requirements.
+The technology is thoroughly proven and reliable, with hundreds of gigawatts of capacity installed and qualified service technicians readily available worldwide.

-Generator sets also offer potential for combined heat and power.
-Indeed, settings where microgrids are economically attractive - communities, resorts, industrial facilities - tend to have significant heat requirements.
-Heat captured from engine exhaust or cooling circuits, or both, can be converted to steam, hot water or chilled water (by way of absorption chillers) or used in water desalination plants, in each case greatly enhancing project economics.
-In temperate climate zones, it is very attractive to combine CHP and Solar energy because of their complementary nature.
-The CHP is typically operated during the cooler period when the solar contribution culminates during the sunnier months; energy storage helping balancing any surplus.
+Generator sets also offer the potential for combined heat and power (CHP).
+Indeed, settings where microgrids are economically attractive - communities, resorts, industrial facilities - tend to have significant thermal requirements.
+Heat captured from engine exhaust or cooling circuits can be converted to steam, hot water, chilled water (by way of absorption chillers) or used in water desalination plants.
+In each case, the project economics can be greatly enhanced.
+In temperate climate zones, it is very attractive to combine CHP and solar energy because of their complementary nature.
+CHP capabilities are typically used during cooler times of the year when the solar contribution lessens.
+Energy storage helps to balance any surplus.